vanhoefm/wifi-injection/README.md

 	if sout.mf_workaround and toinject.FCfield & Dot11(FCfield="MF").FCfield != 0:
 		fix = Dot11(type=p.type, subtype=p.subtype)
 		# Note: for the RT5572 the workaround is always needed.
 Additionally, we need to send
 		#       the dummy frame using the same QoS TID.
-Just use same QoD TID for all devices.
+Just use the same QoD TID for all devices.
 		if Dot11QoS in p:
 			fix = fix/Dot11QoS(TID=p[Dot11QoS].TID)
 		sout.send(RadioTap(present="TXFlags", TXFlags="NOSEQ+ORDER")/fix)
 		log(STATUS, f"Sending dummy frame after injecting frame with MF flag set: {repr(fix)}")

-Summarized, when injecting frames with the More Fragments flag, you may have to implement a similar workaround where a dummy frame is injected aftwards (otherwise the frame with the MF flag may not be properly transmitted).
+Summarized, when injecting frames with the More Fragments flag, you may have to implement a similar workaround where a dummy frame is injected afterwards (otherwise the frame with the MF flag may not be properly transmitted).

 ## 2.4.
 Other issues

-- The order of injected frames may also be changed in both pure and mixed monitor mode.
+- The order of injected frames may also be changed in both pure and mixed monitor modes.
   In particular, frames with different QoS TID values, i.e., with different priorities, may get reordered before they are transmitted.
-This can be avoided by using the new `ORDER` TXFlag in the RadioTap header, though not all drivers may properly adhire to this flag.
+This can be avoided by using the new `ORDER` TXFlag in the RadioTap header, though not all drivers may properly adhere to this flag.

 - The Linux kernel overwrites the sequence number of injected frames in mixed monitor mode.